-In connection with the acquisition of Aquana in July 2021, the Company is subject to additional contingent cash payments to the former members of Aquana over a six-year earn-out period.
+In connection with the acquisition of Aquana, LLC ("Aquana") in July 2021, the Company is subject to additional contingent cash payments to the former members of Aquana over a six-year earn-out period.
 The contingent payments, if any, will be derived from certain eligible revenue generated during the earn-out period from products and services sold by Aquana.
 There is no maximum limit to the contingent cash payments that could be made.
 The merger agreement with Aquana requires the continued employment of a certain key employee and former member of Aquana for the first four years of the six year earn-out period in order for any of Aquana's former members to be eligible to any earn-out payments.
-As discussed in Note 3, due to the continued employment requirement, no liability has been recorded for the estimated fair value of contingent earn-out payments for this transaction.
+Due to the continued employment requirement, no liability has been recorded for the estimated fair value of contingent earn-out payments for this transaction.
 Earn-outs achieved, if any, will be recorded as compensation expense when incurred.
+No eligible revenue has been generated to date.